electrical-pro/SmartBoard/README.md

 Power server is at 192.168.x.x:8089 (port is 8089)

 # Very unusual authorization that I implementedd
-If it says "The file exists, but you are not authorized!" - is a simple safety feature that I implemented so in order to access files, you need to go to a secret URL first http://192.168.x.x:8089/me (you can program another one) When you go to http://192.168.x.x:8089/me it puts a cookie in your browser and you become an authorized user
+If it says "The file exists, but you are not authorized!" - is a simple safety feature that I implemented, so in order to access files you need to go to a secret URL first http://192.168.x.x:8089/me (you can program another one) When you go to http://192.168.x.x:8089/me it puts a cookie in your browser and you become an authorized user

 to make it work right set it to false in the sketch